>

 Experts To Whom You Should Listen BEFORE You Attend Your Next Independent Minor League Baseball Tryout, Showcase, Or Private Workout

-• Dan Shwam -- the manager with the second-most wins in independent baseball history.
+• Dan Shwam — former manager with over 650 professional wins in the independent baseball leagues.
 He has managed independent minor league teams since the first year of independent baseball (1993) and he managed his teams to 4 league championships

-• Bob Wirz -- formerly handled publicity for two Major League Baseball commissioners.
-Has been in the ownership of independent baseball teams since the mid-1990's, has been a team president, and helped with publicity for the industry.
-He currently writes the only column which covers independent minor league baseball teams, tracks former players who have gone onto the next level, and covers independent baseball players when they play in other leagues in the off-season
+• Bob Wirz — formerly handled publicity for two Major League Baseball commissioners.
+Has been in the ownership of independent baseball teams since the mid-1990’s, has been a team president, and helped with publicity for the industry.
+He currently writes the only weekly column which covers the human interest stories on independent minor league baseball teams, tracks former players who have gone onto the next level, and covers independent baseball players when they play in other leagues in the off-season

-• Andy May -- operator of third-party professional baseball tryout camps and showcases.
-Since 2003 he has placed over 20 players in "affiliated" Minor League Baseball, nearly 300 players with independent baseball teams, and nearly 20 players with international baseball leagues.
-He explains what it takes to stand out at independent professional baseball tryouts
+• Andy May — operated of third-party professional baseball tryout camps and showcases.
+From 2003-2012 he placed over 20 players in “affiliated” Minor League Baseball, nearly 300 players with independent baseball teams, and nearly 20 players with international baseball leagues.
+He outlined what it takes to stand out at independent professional baseball tryouts

-• Chris McKnight -- co-owner of BaseballVisionProgram.com and managed the Texarkana Gunslingers independent baseball team to two straight playoff appearances in 2008 and 2009.
+• Chris McKnight — co-owner of BaseballVisionProgram.com and managed the Texarkana Gunslingers (C independent baseball team to two straight playoff appearances in 2008 and 2009

-Of course, you want to know exactly what you need to know to give yourself the best odds of having a professional baseball career whether it is with an "affiliated" Minor League team, an independent baseball team, or an international team.
-Each expert gives his insights on what he has seen over the years, so after you listen to the interviews (or read the transcripts) then you will have learned:
+Of course, you want to know exactly what you need to know to give yourself the best odds of having a professional baseball career whether it is with an “affiliated” Minor League team, an independent baseball team, or an international team.
+Each expert gives his insights on what he has witness, first-hand, over the years in independent pro baseball.

 WHAT YOU WILL LEARN IN THESE INTERVIEWS: